Honolulu, HI Dentist

 A: Dr. Adachi has a number of ways to improve the look of your front teeth without the use of unsightly braces.
 For slightly crooked or unevenly worn teeth, a bit of reshaping and the addition of porcelain veneers may be sufficient to give them a bright, uniform look.
 We would be happy to talk with you further about the option that best suits your individual situation.

 Attention to detail, respect for the individual, and a true concern for each patient are the hallmarks of our personal care and our quality product.
-We are committed to helping you fulfill your ultimate self-image.
+Our Honolulu dental team is committed to helping you fulfill your ultimate self-image.

 Q: HOW CAN LOSING A BACK TOOTH AFFECT MY SMILE?